 When reporting to DPS, you are not expected to make any critical decisions on the spot.
 However, the gathering and preserving of any available evidence is critical should you ever decide to pursue your case criminally.
 In the state of RI, there is no statute of limitations for filing criminal charges in 1st degree Sexual Assault cases.
 As a process of our response protocol, potential evidence available at the scene of the crime would be protected and preserved, if applicable.
 You have the option to have critical evidence gathered and preserved by undergoing a medical examination kit at most local hospitals up to 96 hours after an assault.
 You are advised not to change clothes, shower, bathe, eat, or drink before this examination.
 Evidence collection at a local hospital DOES NOT require or obligate you to pursue any course of action.
-Please ask your SHARE advocate about this option and which hospital would best suit your needs.
+A Sexual Harm Acute Response & Empowerment Advocate can guide you through options about your medical care, as well as help you understand which hospital may best suit your needs.